-Meet Marcin, he is CEO People More and author books: Managing IT Projects.
+Meet Marcin, he is CEO People More and author of books: Managing IT Projects.
 How Pragmatically for External Customers and 10 Rules for Delivering Unrealistic Projects: How to Succeed in Complex and Challenging IT Projects.

 Tomasz Michalik: Let’s start from the top – what exactly is an unrealistic project?
 I won’t lie, that’s a strong term.